ubpb/metacrunch/Readme.md

 #### Defining a destination

-A destination (aka. a writer) is an object that writes the transformed data to an external system.
+A destination is an object that writes the transformed data to an external system.
 Use one of the build-in or 3rd party destinations or implement it by yourself.
 Implementing destinations is easy – [see notes below](#implementing-destinations).
 A destination receives the return value from the last transformation as a parameter if the return value from the last transformation was not `nil`.

 Using destinations is optional.
 In most cases using the last transformation to write the data to an external system is fine.
 Destinations are useful if the required code is more complex.